-Participants in disciplinary proceedings under these rules shall be entitled to the same protections for statements made in the course of the proceedings as participants in judicial proceedings.
-Committee members, neutral hearing examiner, investigators and attorneys who prosecute complaints shall be immune from suit for conduct committed in the course of their official duties including those undertaken in the investigatory stage.
+Participants in disciplinary proceedings under these rules are entitled to the same protections for statements made in the course of the proceedings as participants in judicial proceedings.
+Committee members, neutral hearing examiner, investigators and attorneys who prosecute complaints are immune from suit for conduct committed in the course of their official duties including those undertaken in the investigatory stage.
 There is no immunity from civil suit for intentional misconduct.

-DUCivR 83-1.5.2 RECIPROCAL DISCIPLINE
+DUCIVR 83-1.5.2 RECIPROCAL DISCIPLINE